xbeat/Machine-Learning/README.md

 Time series forecasting is a crucial technique in data science for predicting future values based on historical data.
 This presentation will explore two popular neural network architectures for time series forecasting: Keras Autoregressive Network (KAN) and Multilayer Perceptron (MLP).
 We'll compare their strengths, weaknesses, and implementation using Python.

+## Softmax in Machine Learning with Python

+Introduction to Softmax in Machine Learning

+Softmax is a crucial function in machine learning, particularly in multi-class classification problems.
+It transforms a vector of real numbers into a probability distribution, ensuring that the sum of all probabilities equals 1.
+This property makes softmax ideal for scenarios where we need to choose one class among several options.

 ## Transformer with Hyperbolic Geometry in Python

 Introduction to Transformers with Hyperbolic Geometry